ErikAvilov/ft_transcendance/readme.md

 Games are simultaneously played in the frontend (Javascript) and backend (Python)

 - AI opponent -
-Players can choose to play against an AI opponent that is constrained by a rule stating that it can only receive the ball's trajectory once every second
+Players can choose to play against an AI opponent that is constrained by a rule stating that it can only receive the ball's trajectory data once every second

 - PostgreSQL as database -
 The postrgreSQL should be our backend's database of choice